 I’ve found that honing a knife will often fine-tune the blade to the point of shaving hair, but with some effort.
 The last step in the process is what takes the edge to its final razor sharpness.

 Using a Strop

-A razor sharp edge can be put on a knife by going the additional step of stropping the blade.
+A razor-sharp edge can be put on a knife by going the additional step of stropping the blade.
 Strops can be purchased, but any piece of clean leather will work nearly as well.
-Stropping removes microscopic burrs and straightens the miniscule point of the cutting edge.
+Stropping removes microscopic burrs and straightens the minuscule point of the cutting edge.